 Instructions

-For Instant Pot, Pressure Cooker
+Instant Pot or Pressure Cooker Method

 - Set your pressure cooker to sauté/high temp and add the olive oil, onion and garlic.
 Cook until the onions have softened (1-2 minutes).